drewschield/drewschield.github.io/_pages/github.md

 [Z-linked and autosomal genomic variation in barn swallows](https://github.com/drewschield/Z-chromosome_analysis_hirundo){: .btn .btn--info .text-center}

 Using a whole-genome resequencing dataset, we explored genetic diversity and differentiation across the genome between barn swallow (*Hirundo rustica*) subspecies.
-We compared variation on the Z chromosomes and autosomes to infer how different evolutionary processes have impacted sex-linked genetic diversity in this young species complex.
-We inferred that low sex-linked diversity has been shaped by a combination of excess variance in male reproductive success, recent population bottlenecks, linked selection, and reduced gene flow on the Z chromosome.
+We compared variation on the Z chromosomes and autosomes to understand how different evolutionary processes have impacted sex-linked genetic diversity in this young species complex.
+We found evidence that low sex-linked diversity has been shaped by a combination of excess variance in male reproductive success, recent population bottlenecks, linked selection, and reduced gene flow on the Z chromosome.